pamprn09/bigbadwords/README.md

 ## Translation

 Your Glossary Plugin is ready for translation.
-The text domain is `your-glossary-plugin` and translations can be added to the `/languages/` directory.
+The text domain is `collaborative-glossary` and translations can be added to the `/languages/` directory.

 ## License